-Evidence of the following pressures in the local landscape in and around the proposed site is also presented here to show its functionality as an ESA2 area has ceased:
+Evidence of the following pressures in the local landscape in and around the proposed site is also presented here:

-- i) the high fragmentation of remaining natural vegetation on a landscape scale (i.e. loss of ecosystem functionand pattern), - ii) high and increasing degradation through prolonged overgrazing and change of fire regimes through firebreaksin and around small properties, - iii) increasing invasive alien plant (IAP) infestation on the proposed site, especially on the western border, - iv) high density of fences and very busy national roads bordering two of the site's edges preventing terrestrial fauna movement, - v) current and historical crop and pasture agriculture (including old lands), - vi) the current rate of degradation via invasive alien infestation particularly on the western border of proposed site, - vii) its disconnectivity from major current terrestrial biodiversity corridors linking other intact areas, - viii) high levels of transformation in and around the borders of the proposed site, - ix) high noise levels due to the national airport bordering the site.
+- vi) the high fragmentation of remaining natural vegetation on a landscape scale (i.e., loss of ecosystem function and pattern), - vii) high and increasing degradation through prolonged overgrazing and change of fire regimes through firebreaks in and around small properties, - viii) increasing invasive alien plant (IAP) infestation immediately surrounding the proposed site and the use of alien invasive plants as windbreaks (e.g., Casuarina and Pinus spp.), - ix) current and historical crop and pasture agriculture, - x) high levels of transformation in and around the borders of the proposed site.

-Other influential factors for refuting the designation of very high biodiversity importance of the transformed areas as designated in the screening report, but for which no evidence is presented here (but is self-evident from the evidence presented here) include:
+Other influential factors for refuting the designation of very high biodiversity importance of the degraded Garden Route Shale Fynbos and Knysna Sand Fynbos transformed areas as designated in the screening report, but for which no evidence is presented here include:

-- i) the high cost of restoration action needed (involving loss of current landuse), and - ii) the highly improbable change to a communal and specified landuse by different local landowners, to restore the surrounding ecosystem on a landscape scale to resume the function of high biodiversity importance.
+- iii) the high cost of restoration action needed, and - iv) the highly improbable change to a specified landuse by current landowners/manager without adequate livelihood reparation, to restore the surrounding ecosystem on a landscape scale to resume the function of high biodiversity importance.